Restaurants reopen around the U.S. with limits on number of diners among other rules

 “If it works economically, that would be great,” he said.

+The governor has let large parts of upstate New York start reopening by allowing certain businesses such as construction to operate under safety guidelines.
+But most residents — particularly in hard-hit areas closer to New York City — remain under tight restrictions as communities try to reduce infection rates and amass enough testing and tracing to reopen in coming weeks or months.

-Cuomo announced that residents of suburban Westchester and Suffolk counties, two of the nation’s early hot spots, will again be eligible for elective surgeries and ambulatory care.
+Cuomo also announced that residents of suburban Westchester and Suffolk counties, two of the nation’s early hot spots, will again be eligible for elective surgeries and ambulatory care.
+New York’s ban on all nonessential gatherings is still in effect.

 The city is restricting buildings to 25% of capacity, like the rest of the state, but also requires restaurants, nail salons and other businesses to take customers by reservation.
 The city has capped the number of people allowed in houses of worship and movie theaters at fewer than 100.